Hithaishi8/Hithaishi8/README.md

 # Hi there!
-I'm Hithaishi M.V, a passionate and persistent Information Science Engineering student at AJ Institute of Engineering and Technology, Mangaluru (2022–2026).
+I'm Hithaishi M.V,
+ A passionate and persistent Information Science Engineering student at AJ Institute of Engineering and Technology, Mangaluru (2022–2026).
 I thrive at the intersection of AI/ML, full-stack web development, and real-world problem solving